sourceryinstitute/OpenCoarrays/INSTALL.md

     -DUSE_EXTENSIONS             # builds the opencoarrays module for use with non-OpenCoarrays-aware compilers -DCOMPILER_PROVIDES_MPI      # is set automatically when building with the Cray Compiler Environment

-The third and fourth flags above are not portable and the fifth enables code that is incomplete as of release 1.0.0.
-The seventh is set automatically by the CMake scripts based on the compiler identity and version.
+The fourth and fifth flags above are not portable and the sixth enables code that is incomplete as of release 1.0.0.
+The eighth is set automatically by the CMake scripts based on the compiler identity and version.

 ### Make ###